Zchappie/Garage/IN2210_Tracking_and_Detection_in_CV/L9_convNets.md

 # Object detection with ConvNets

+Before going further, just pause and check this [lecture notes](https://web.stanford.edu/class/cs294a/sparseAutoencoder.pdf) from Andrew Ng on Sparse autoencoder.

 Detection task: associate object class with **probability** to the **location** of the object(s) in the image.
 In general, there are two ways to tackle this problem:
 1. Using sliding window, generate multiple small image patches and feed them into the CNN to do the classification.
 2. Region Proposal + Classification approach